 Getting to Kuelap

 The gondola glided high over the valley and up the hill below the ruins.
 A short, ascending hike led our group to the towering walls that surround the fortress.
 Our tour was entirely in Spanish despite our guide telling the group there would be an English-speaking guide at the ruins.
-Luckily, Matt and I can understand a fair amount of Spanish.
+Luckily, Matt and I could understand a fair amount of Spanish.

 We wound our way outside the walls and entered the fortress on the backside through a small opening in the stone.
 The fortress was built around 500 AD before Incan times by the Chachapoya and served as a small city and a fortress to protect its inhabitants against intruders.
 The Incans invaded and destroyed many of the structures, but the foundations of the homes and ceremonial buildings still can be seen.
 The downfall of Kuelap came with colonialism, and it became a lost city.
 Due to its remote location, it wasn’t discovered again until the mid-1800s.